LeanIX Enterprise Architecture Overview

 LeanIX Meta Model

-Inventory
+Inventory and Collaboration

 Reports and Diagrams

-Users make use of Reports to obtain a clear overview of current data, identify trends, redundancies, and risks, as well as monitor the health of the architecture in a simple and understandable way.
-For instance, Landscape Reports can be used to get a comprehensive view of the IT landscape, Matrix Reports provide correlations between attributes of different Fact Sheet types, and Roadmap Reports can be used to outline strategic initiatives and priorities for future state architecture.
+Reports and Diagrams in LeanIX provide visual representations and insights into your enterprise architecture data.
+You use reports to obtain a clear overview of the as-is and future-state architecture and identify trends, redundancies, and risks.
+For instance, landscape reports can be used to get a comprehensive view of the IT landscape, matrix reports provide correlations between attributes of different fact sheet types, and roadmap reports can be used to outline strategic initiatives and priorities for future-state architecture.

 Application Landscape Report